Accenture/reactive-interaction-gateway/docs/prometheus-metrics.md

 #### `rig_consumed_events_failed_total`

-Counts all events that failed when handling the event.
+Counts all events that failed when handling an event.

 - **topic**
 - **source**